The Registrar's Office will be closed the following days. Please plan your requests accordingly.

 Tutorials: Most departments require TWO consecutive semesters of thesis tutorials.
 You are responsible for knowing and complying with your department's policy.
 For December completions, the two-semester tutorial requirement is usually satisfied by doing one tutorial during the Spring of the junior year, the other during the Fall of the senior year.

-Schedule: December completions follow the same deadline schedule as those completing theses in April.
+Schedule: Honors candidates in the Class of 2016 and 2017 who are December completions follow the same deadline schedule as those completing theses in April.
 Candidates who cannot return to Middletown during the Spring should complete most or all of the outlined steps by December.
 Note that even if the thesis or project is submitted in December, it will not be evaluated until April.

 Library status: Consult with library staff regarding your change in library status regarding study carrels and borrowing privileges.